MichielsenM/mesa-summer-school-2023/docs/Index.md

 </p></details></hint>

-Don't hesitate to use these hints if you get stuck at any point during the lab exercises or feel like you are falling behind!
+Don't hesitate to use these hints if you get stuck at any point during the lab exercises or feel like you are falling behind!<br>
 Finally, today's round of <math>MESA</math> lab exercises consists of two minilabs and one maxilab, which will take you through the following: <br>

 [Minilab 1](./Minilab1.md): Building your starting <math>MESA</math> inlist and running <math>MESA</math> from a precomputed model.<br>